xcui-math/DiscreteMath/index.md

 ### Policies

+#### Homework

+Homeworks will be assigned almost every two weeks, and will be posted on this webpage.
+Each assignment will be graded out of four points:
+completeness: two points for making a good-faith effort at every part of the assignment.
+correctness: one point for technically-correct, working solutions to each part.
+description: one point for clear descriptions, interpretations, explanations.
+Don't wait until the last hour to do an assignment.
+Plan ahead and pace yourself.
-The assigned problems are due each Friday in-class, listed on this page.
-Homeworks contribute to your final grade.
+The assigned problems are due each Friday in-class.
 Students must make arrangements in advance if they will not be handing in homework on time.

-We encourage you to discuss homework problems with your classmates, including strategies for solving different kinds of problems.
-However, when you actually write up your solutions, you must do this on your own.
+You are encouraged to discuss about homeowork problems with others, but each one of you must write your own answers (using your own words).
+Copy and plagiarism will not be tolerated (see Academic Honesty policy).

+#### Learning Cooperatively

+With the exception of exams, we encourage you to discuss all of the course activities with your classmates as you are working on them.
+You will definitely learn more in this class if you work with others.
+Please ask questions, answer questions, and share ideas liberally.

+#### Academic Honesty

+Collaborating on homework is fine but copying is NOT.
+At the same time, you should not share your homework answers directly with others.
+Please feel free to discuss the problems with others, but not the solutions.
+If you suspect other people may be plagiarizing you, let me know as soon as possible.

+Cheating in any form will be strictly prohibited.
+Anyone found cheating will get an 0 for the corresponding score, and will be reported to the students conduct center.
+If you are having trouble with assignments or studying for an exam, or if you are uncertain about permissible and impermissible conduct or collaboration, please come to me with your questions.

+#### Email Policy

+I encourage you to ask questions about the syllabus, covered material, and homeworks during lectures.
+However, if office hours conflict with your schedule, please use email to set up a one-on-one meeting with me.
+Use the subject line "DiscreteMath Meeting Request" for your message, and please include a brief description of the reason for the meeting.